Reviewed by: Richard Schmitz

 The beauty of this film is its ability to combine Bonhoeffer’s spiritual and political journeys.
 Just before the start of war, Bonhoeffer had returned to Germany and established a small Bible school where he passed along the message of a true, personal faith in Christ—something he gained while attending African-American churches in Harlem in the late 1930s.
 Bonhoeffer, who’d earned a PhD at age 21, came to America to study at the Union Theological Seminary.
 Dissatisfied with a purely academic relationship with Christ, he studied and came to appreciate the personal Christian faith he found at the Black church.

 Bonhoeffer took his new-found faith back to Germany where he gained followers among young theology students—and a percentage of the German population.
 He preached on the radio, however his sermon critical of Nazi thinking ended his access to the media and put him under watch by the Nazi party.

 Bonhoeffer was a pacifist, but he made a moral decision to work on a plot to assassinate Hitler, revealing his depth of character and courage.
 The plot was uncovered and Bonhoeffer was imprisoned, where he grew his faith and even brought some of his jailers to personal relationships with Christ.

 The film is well worth watching, if for no other reason than it is an introduction to this remarkable Christian.
 The film has a couple of slow spots, but is a solidly-crafted piece of work in its totality.

-(Probably will not hold younger teens or youngsters’ attention.
-Excellent for older teens.
+The film will probably not hold younger teens or youngsters’ attention, but it is excellent for older teens.